Pressure

 and place pressure cooker inside sink.

-Open the tap and let water flow over the lid.
+Open the tap and let water flow over the lid for 20 seconds.
 Do nothing else.
 In a minute, you can raise whistle gently to

 check for steam.
 No more ssssssssssssssss?
 Open.